The kids and I decided to try our hand at making their own stickers with contact paper on Friday.

 A couple of our colors are drying out and I need to try this rubbing alcohol trick for revitalizing them.

-I like how making our own stickers means there’s an infinite number of possibilities and that we can create whatever interests us at the moment, rather than relying on the rather selection at the store.
+I like how making our own stickers means there’s an infinite number of possibilities.
+We can create whatever interests us at the moment, rather than relying on the rather selection at the store.
 This way our stickers are tailor-made for us, what we are working on, and what we are interested in.
 We can make individual stickers or whole sticker scenes.
 Small stickers or big stickers.

-With the paper backing still on, the stickers look opaque, but once you take off the backing, the contact paper without the sharpie drawing just blends in with the surface you place it on.
+With the paper backing still on, the stickers look opaque.
+Once you take off the backing, the contact paper without the sharpie drawing just blends in with the surface you place it on.
 Pretty neat.

-Here’s a sticker collage and window artwork that Maia created using some of her number and letter stickers as well as some of my flower and circle stickers.
+Here’s a sticker collage and window artwork that Maia created using some of her number and letter stickers.
+As you can see, she also used some of my flower and circle stickers.

 We all had fun making and using our homemade stickers and will definitely try this again!